wolviex/ranger-hunters-mark-rework/README.md

 - Multiple Rangers can mark the same creature; each Ranger’s bonus damage triggers only on their hits.
 - No transfer of marks.
 - No concentration.

+## Validation & Testing
+- **Pack validation**: run `node tools/validate-packs.mjs` to ensure required compendia (especially the Hunter's Mark feature) are present before packaging a release.
+- **In-Foundry smoke test**: enable the module in a test world, confirm the compendium contains the feature, and use the Token HUD buttons to apply/unleash marks.
+- **Automated regression ideas**:
+  - Use [foundryvtt-cli](https://www.npmjs.com/package/foundryvtt-cli) in CI to spin up a headless world, enable the module, and assert via the Foundry API that the feature exists and the auto-replacement hook adds it to a sample Ranger.
+  - Pair the validation script with linting (e.g., `eslint` on `scripts/main.js`) and the Foundry Package Inspector to catch manifest or compendium regressions before release.